Flight-Free-UK/flight_free_uk_website/source/posts/destination-europe.html.markdown

 category: travel
 date: 2020-12-21T13:54:37.973Z
 cover_image: /images/uploads/utrecht.jpg
-summary: Our ‘Destinations’ series takes a look at how to get to Europe’s most popular cities without flying
+summary: Our ‘Destinations’ series takes a look at how to get to some of Europe’s most popular cities without flying
 author: FlightFree UK
 read_time_minute: 5
 ---